 Find a person who works with your target market and team up.
 Work together to cross promote your audiences Partnering up will get you in front of a whole bunch of people at once.
 You could write an article for their email newsletter and, if the person sending the newsletter agrees, at the bottom of that article invite readers to sign up for your email list.
 I mean really, partnering up is a Givers Gain situation.
 Their audience is getting valuable information from you about something they’re interested in.
 And you’re doing your partner a favor by lightening their content writing load for the month.

 I feel like processes are the most overlooked marketing assets across every industry.
 When you interact with prospects or clients, you take them through processes over and over again.
 Where in those processes does it make sense to ask them to join your email list?
-The place where you want to ask them is when they’re most satisfied.
+We use this mentality when talking about how to get reviews from clients (the linked post does speak directly to construction companies, but the concepts can be applied to any small business or organization), and it’s the same idea here: the place where you want to ask them is when they’re most satisfied.
 That’s the real trick because you don’t want to ask them while they’re frustrated or impatient, right?

 During your processes, make email signup as easy as possible.
 Yes, if they don’t go and fill out a form on your website, and sign up the proper way, it does make more work for you.
 But removing that barrier of entry could get you far more emails than making people take the extra step to go sign up.

 If you do not ask, thou shalt not receive.
 If you’re not sure just how to ask check out our recent post on creating your email sign up pitch!
 Now get out of here and go build that list!